pinne/luci-portforwarding/README.md

  * do not use for loops
  * use Object.keys(jsonobjekt) to iterate, returns an array with keys
  * use .forEach(function(value,counter) { ... }); on array objects
- * Fix the enter thing, remove?
+ * migrate to using LuCI templates

 ## Instructions ##
 ### New LuCI application ###